suhasinipallai/internet_migration_dq1/instructions.md

 ### Week 1 – 3 (October 17 – Nov 4)

+## What does net migration look like for different countries?
+## Does use of the internet vary amongst different countries?
+## Are these things related in any way?
+## Are there any surprising things about net migration and/or internet use in the data?

-## With this data question, we will:
+## With these data questions, we will:
 * Get familiar with Jupyter Notebooks
 * Learn to read a csv file into your local environment
 * Explore individual variables and their relatedness to other variables in the dataset